nemoarchive/documentation/submit_data.md

 **NEW:** To help users validate their manifest, we have implemented a 'dry-run' feature which allows users to test if their manifest meets the validation criteria without recording each attempt in our system.
 While using the 'dry-run' feature (i.e. selecting the 'dry-run' box on the manifest upload page) submitters are notified of the results of validation via email similar to a normal submission but no further action is taken and the submission is NOT listed in the user's submission dashboard.

+To perform a dry run using the submission API, add "dryrun=y" to the submission creation endpoint as a query string parameter.
+More information can be found here [Dry runs using submission API](https://github.com/nemoarchive/documentation/blob/master/submission-api.md#dry-runs)

 &nbsp;

 # Submitting Data